pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 - <a href="">Bash Shell Notebook - Coming Soon</a>
 - <a href="">PyMongo Workbook - Coming Soon</a>

-Subsequent articles will focus on PyMongo.
-The content of this article will provide an overview of querying and database operations, the second article will focus on aggregation pipelines, and the third will focus on deploying machine learning upon streaming text data.
+Subsequent articles will utilize PyMongo.
+The content of this article will provide an overview of querying and database operations, the second will focus on aggregation pipelines, and the third will focus on deploying machine learning upon streaming text data.